-- Geographic areas covered: Each RWB with an active SNAP E&T program will establish a local operating procedure to outline this component if the activity will be offered as a component in their region. - Anticipated number of ABAWDs who will begin the activity: 0 - Anticipated number of non-ABAWDs who will enter the activity: 0 - Anticipated number of volunteer participants who will enter the activity: 244 - Level of participant effort: Participants are engaged in a Work Experience component based on their benefit calculation.
-An individual cannot be required to do more hours at a worksite during the month than their food stamp benefits for the month of participation divided by the higher of the Federal or State minimum wage, divided by the number of individuals in the food stamp assistance group. - If the participants do not complete their assigned hours based on their ability, the participant may still be considered participating in the program as a volunteer.
-The program will encourage participants to complete all of their hours; however, the staff will work with participants based on their ability to participate.
-An individual may comply less than the calculation for several reasons: - The participant has limited transportation funds; - The participant has a health limitation; - The participant has a hidden disability; - The participant is complying with a treatment program; - The participant is engaged in multiple activities; or - Any other good cause reason that limits participation.
+- Geographic areas covered: Each RWB with an active SNAP E&T program will establish a local operating procedure to outline this component if the activity will be offered as a component in their region. - Anticipated number of ABAWDs who will begin the activity: 0 - Anticipated number of non-ABAWDs who will enter the activity: 0 - Anticipated number of volunteer participants who will enter the activity: 136 - Level of participant effort: Participants are engaged in a Work Experience component based on their benefit calculation.
+An individual cannot be required to do more hours at a worksite during the month than their food assistance benefits for the month of participation divided by the higher of the Federal or State minimum wage, divided by the number of individuals in the food assistance benefits group, not to exceed 120 hours total for any household member individually in any month. - If the participants do not complete their assigned hours based on their ability, the participant may still be considered participating in the program as a volunteer.
+The program will encourage participants to complete all of their hours; however, staff will work with participants based on their ability to participate.
+An individual may comply less than the calculation for several reasons: